Abubakarask/checkers/README.md

 ## About

-This is a multiplayer checkers game built using Node.js (Express.js) for the backend and HTML, CSS, Javascript for the frontend.
+This is a multiplayer checkers game built using Node.js (Express.js) for the backend and HTML, CSS, Javascript for the frontend and Socket.IO for real-time communication.
 It allows players to play checkers with others in real-time.

 ## Features